logJustin/Flashpoint/README.md

 # PokeApi Test Automation

-🔍 Automated test suite for PokeApi endpoints using JavaScript, Axios, and Jest.

-This project aims to automate tests for various PokeApi endpoints, ensuring that the API responses meet the expected criteria.
-It utilizes JavaScript as the programming language, Axios for making HTTP requests, and Jest as the testing framework.
+🔬 This repository contains an automated test suite for testing PokeApi endpoints.
+The tests are written in JavaScript using Axios for making HTTP requests and Jest as the testing framework.

-## Why I Chose These Technologies
+## Technologies Used

-- **JavaScript**: Being a widely used and versatile language, JavaScript allows seamless integration with web APIs and provides excellent support for asynchronous operations.
+🚀 JavaScript: A versatile language that integrates seamlessly with web APIs and offers great support for asynchronous operations.
-- **Axios**: Axios is a popular HTTP client that simplifies making HTTP requests in JavaScript, providing a straightforward API and handling response parsing.
+🌐 Axios: A powerful HTTP client for making requests in JavaScript.
+It simplifies the process and handles response parsing.
-- **Jest**: Jest is a powerful and easy-to-use JavaScript testing framework that offers built-in assertion functions, mocking capabilities, and extensive reporting.
+✨ Jest: A JavaScript testing framework that comes with built-in assertion functions, mocking capabilities, and extensive reporting.

 ## Test Cases

-This test suite covers the following PokeApi endpoints:
+The test suite covers the following PokeApi endpoints:

 1. Retrieve a Pokemon by ID
 2. Retrieve a Move by ID